Wath ward

 Priority 2: Help maintain an attractive and welcoming Environment, including:

-• Support existing community groups (covid recovery) and encourage new groups
+• Support existing community groups and encourage new groups, promoting affordable activities for people of all ages.

-• Establish new ways of bringing people together to improve wellbeing and prevent loneliness and isolation.
+• Continue to build social infrastructure, bringing people together to improve wellbeing and prevent loneliness and isolation.